krahets/hello-algo/docs-en/chapter_array_and_linkedlist/array.md

 # Arrays

 An "array" is a linear data structure that stores elements of the same type in contiguous memory spaces.
-We refer to the position of an element in an array as its "index".
+The position of an element in an array is referred to as its "index".
 The figure below illustrates the primary terminology and concepts of an array.

 ![Array Definition and Storage Method](array.assets/array_definition.png)